-The Group provides custody, trustee, corporate administration, investment management and advisory services to third parties.
+The Group provides custody, trustee, corporate administration, investment management and advisory services to third parties that result in the holding or investing of assets on behalf of its clients.
 This involves the Group making allocation, purchase and sale decisions in relation to a wide range of financial instruments.
 The Group receives fee income for providing these services.
 Those assets that are held in a fiduciary capacity are not assets of the Group and are not recognized in the financial statements.
 In addition, the Group does not guarantee these investments and as a result it is not exposed to any credit risk in relation to them.